jgiambona/fancy-tar/docs/FUTURE.md

 # Future Features and Improvements

-This document tracks planned features and improvements for future versions of fancy-tar.
+This document tracks features and improvements to consider and/or implement for future versions of fancy-tar.

 ## File Selection and Management